sokoide/design-patterns/book/05_day5_behavioral_3.md

 ### 🧪 Hands-on

-Let's look at `state-example` (the vending machine example).
+Let's look at `state-example` (door opening/closing system example).
-Try adding a new state (e.g., "Under Maintenance") and making it transition to that state through a specific operation.
+Try adding a new state (e.g., "Maintenance") and make it transition to that state with a specific operation.

 ### ❓ Quiz